 1. A zero balance can hurt your credit score.

-Quick Fix: Always maintain a small balance (at least $10) on your credit card accounts.
-You can pay in full each month but make sure you charge something to the account.
-Additionally, in 2008 with the onslaught of the credit crunch, many creditors began the practice of closing accounts, in good standing, that consistently maintained zero balances.
+Quick Fix: Always maintain a small balance on at least one of your credit card accounts.
+You can pay in full each month but make sure a small balance is being reported to the credit bureaus.

 2. Are your credit limits being reported?

 Quick Fix: Request your credit reports and make sure all of your creditors are reporting credit limits as well as account balances.
-If not, dispute the error with the credit bureau, informing them of your credit limit and call the creditor and request they accurately report the credit limit along with the account balance.
-Having an issue such as this corrected will immediately raise your credit scores.
-It is never a good idea for your balance to be near or over your credit limit.
+If not, dispute the error with the credit bureau, informing them of your credit limit.
+You can also call the creditor and request they report a credit limit along with the account balance.
+No matter what a credit card issuer may tell you, there is some internal credit limit for your credit card account.

 3. Balance Transfer